Holidays

 B D

-If you are an early riser we recommend venturing to the bustling fish market before breakfast, a popular attraction in the town.
-Watch the tuna auction and the fisherman seamlessly throw the fish around the market like some sort of well-rehearsed dance.
-After breakfast at your hotel you will take the bus to Daimonzaka where you will follow the ancient stone staircase, lined with century old cedar and camphor trees, to Nachi Taisha.
-As you climb the 267 stairs through the peaceful woodland you will be fuelled by the knowledge you are reaching your final goal of the Kumano Kodo.
-Arriving at the top of the stairs you will catch your fist glimpse of Kumano Nachi Taisha Shrine perfectly placed in front of Nachi-no-Otaki Falls, the tallest waterfall in Japan.
-For thousands of years pilgrims, emperors, samurai, and you too, have made the special journey to pray here.
-Take your time to explore the final of 'the three great shrines' of your journey before taking the train to Osaka where you can raise a glass to a fantastic two weeks in Japan.
+If you are an early riser, we recommend venturing to the bustling fish market before breakfast, a popular attraction in the town.
+Watch the tuna auction and how the fishermen seamlessly throw the fish around the market as if taking part in a well-rehearsed dance.
+After breakfast at your hotel, you will take the bus to Daimonzaka where you will follow an ancient 600m-long stone staircase lined with century-old cedar and camphor trees, to Nachi Taisha.
+As you climb the 267 stairs through peaceful woodland, you will be spurred on by the knowledge you are on your way to reaching your final goal on the Kumano Kodo.
+Arriving at the top of the stairs, you will catch your fist glimpse of the Kumano Nachi Taisha shrine, perfectly placed in front of Nachi-no-Otaki Falls, the tallest waterfalls in Japan with an uninterrupted drop of 133m.
+For thousands of years, pilgrims, emperors, samurai, and now you too, have made the special journey to pray here.
+Enjoy your time exploring the final of the three 'Grand Shrines of Kumano' of your journey, before taking the train to Osaka where you can raise a glass to a fantastic two weeks in Japan.

 Accommodation